abigailforeman1/sei-project-2/readme.md

 ![screenshot of The Cocktail Club homepage](https://github.com/abigailforeman1/sei-project-2/blob/master/src/assets/cocktailclub.png)

 ## Website architecture:
 Welcome to The Cocktail Club - your one-stop shop for cocktail inspiration and recipes!
 This website is made up of a homepage, a cocktail index page with search functionality, a cocktail show page, a cocktail surprise page and navbar with links.
 The public API used is a database of cocktails displaying information about ingredients, measurements, types of glass, alcohol content and an image.
-We picked this API as it offered a test API key to access the database if you are using it as a tool to learn.
+We picked this API as it was fun to use and offered a test API key to access the database if you are using it as a tool to learn.

 To begin this project we set up an Insomnia workspace to help understand the data and begin dealing with initial data requests from the database.
 We then started drawing out the wireframes and sitemap on paper so we both agreed on the sites functionality and downloaded a number of Node.js packages.